nexx512/hide_journal_details/README.md

 ## Compatibility

-This plugin has been testet with Redmine 2.2.2
+This plugin has been testet with Redmine 2.2.2 and 3.3.2

 ## Installation